Introduction

 homogeneous Dirichlet boundary conditions.
 Three features stand out.
 First, every mode

-decays exponentially in time: this is the hallmark of parabolic behaviour and
+decays exponentially in time.
+This is the hallmark of parabolic behaviour, and it

 distinguishes the heat equation sharply from the wave equation, whose modes oscillate without